Skip to main content

 tip

 Now we are going to add our first behavior.
-There are two main ways to add behaviors:

 1. Scroll through the full library of behaviors on the left sidebar, expanding categories as needed